top of page

 Our Mission

-TCXPI provides culturally relevant educational opportunities to at-risk/high-potential African American youth to foster self- pride, self-respect, and self-worth to have a positive impact in their lives and communities.
+TCXPI provides culturally relevant and sustaining educational/enrichment opportunities to at-risk/high-potential African American youth ages 8-15 to foster POSITIVE self-identity, self-love, self-determination, self-pride, self-respect, and self-worth to have a positive impact on their lives and within their communities.

 Purpose Statement